ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 In this case, Contoso would define two policies, as follows:

-- One policy designed to prevent Sales and Marketing from communicating with Research
+- A policy designed to prevent Sales and Marketing from communicating with Research
-- One policy designed to allow Research to communicate with HR only
+- A policy designed to allow Research to communicate with HR only

 Manufacturing and HR don't have any other restrictions, and because each segment can be included in only one policy, no additional policies will be defined for Contoso at this time.